 We wrote recently about how schools are dealing with closures due to COVID-19.
 The outbreak has come at a critical time when many teachers have handed in their notice and vacancies for the next academic year need filling.

-With the continuing spread of COVID-19, some interviews will need to go virtual.
+With the continuing spread of COVID-19, some interviews will need to go virtual and virtual recruitment could become a new norm.

 Recent sharp rise in remote interviews